A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Threat Model Assumptions

 \section{Threat Model \& Assumptions}

-Our study investigates the security of the SPECK32/64 lightweight block cipher in CBC mode (Cipher Block Chaining) against Known Plaintext Attacks (KPA).
-We primarily focus on an attacker's ability to distinguish between the ciphertexts of two different messages encrypted using SPECK32/64 under the same key for IoT devices that operate under significant energy constraints and require efficient cryptographic solutions, such as SPECK 32/64 cipher.
+Our study investigates the security of the SPECK32/64 and SIMON32/64 lightweight block ciphers in CBC mode (Cipher Block Chaining) against Known Plaintext Attacks (KPA).
+We primarily focus on an attacker's ability to distinguish between the ciphertexts of two different messages encrypted using the same key.
+This is particularly relevant for IoT devices that operate under significant energy constraints and require efficient and lightweight cryptographic solutions like the SPECK32/64 or SIMON32/64 cipher.

-In our attack model, we consider passive attack scenario where the attacker gains excess ciphertexts, all encrypted with the same key, without performing active attacks such as Chosen-Ciphertext Attacks (CCA).
-For instance, the attacker might observe ciphertexts corresponding to specific actions, like ``buying'' or ``selling'' stocks, and confirm these actions through public outcomes, collecting pairs of plaintexts and ciphertexts.
-Our model extends these concepts by allowing the attacker to simulate data generation without direct access, avoiding the active manipulation typical of CCA.
-The attacker aims to identify patterns, anomalies, or relationships in the ciphertexts that differentiate those corresponding to two distinct, same-byte-length plaintexts.
+In our attack model, we consider a passive attack scenario where the attacker gains excess ciphertexts, all encrypted with the same key, without performing active attacks such as Chosen-Ciphertext Attacks (CCA).
+To illustrate the practical implications of violating indistinguishability (briefly noted in Section \ref{lab:intro}) in cryptographic systems, consider a smart home security system that uses the SPECK32/64 or SIMON32/64 lightweight block cipher to encrypt data from various constrained IoT sensors around the house.
+These sensors -- including motion detectors, cameras, and window sensors -- regularly send encrypted data to a central monitoring system.
+Adopting a passive attack scenario enhances the practical relevance of our assessment, as it represents a realistic threat where attackers merely observe ciphertexts without active manipulations, commonly encountered in practical IoT security environments.

 Mathematically, we denote the plaintext by $\mathcal{P}$, the ciphertext by $\mathcal{C}$, and the secret key by $\mathcal{K}$.
 The encryption function $\mathcal{E}_{K}$ uses the key $\mathcal{K}$ to transform plaintext into ciphertext.
 A cipher maintains indistinguishability if no polynomial-time adversary can distinguish between the ciphertexts of two different plaintexts encrypted with the same key with a probability significantly better than 0.5.